jacob-long/picnic/index.md

 The crawler collects title, authors, full-text link, and abstract information.
 However, some publishers, like Elsevier or Taylor & Francis, do not include abstracts in their Crossref metadata (see [this](https://www.crossref.org/blog/i4oa-hall-of-fame-2023-edition/) Crossref Blog for details).
+Unfortunately, a large portion of communication journals are partnered with publishers who do not allow any automated retrieval of their abstracts.

 As journals typically have two ISSN numbers (print and electronic, see [here](https://en.wikipedia.org/wiki/ISSN)), the crawler retrieves articles for